tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/guiding_questions.md

 This video gives an example of a researcher who is delving into the ethical questions as she plans and designs a study.

-:::{dropdown} This 2-part video is still in creation and will be embedded here!
-See the script for Part I:
+:::{dropdown} Click this box to read the script for Part I:
 **Part I:**

 In this video, we will see a scenario of a researcher who will use ethical questions to guide the design of a study that involves personal data.